 The Federal Circuit rejected the USPTO’s application of the law and clarified the holding of Kennametal and how Kennametal does not support the loose standard that the USPTO has been applying.

-The Board or PTAB held that anticipation can be found even with the prior art reference fails to disclose a claimed element so long as a skilled artisan reading the reference would “at once envisage” the claimed arrangement.
-The Board cited to Kennametal for support for their position.
+The Board or PTAB held that anticipation can be found even with the prior art reference failing to disclose a claimed element so long as a skilled artisan reading the reference would “at once envisage” the claimed arrangement.
+The Board cited Kennametal for support for their position.

 The Federal Circuit disagreed.

-However, it would be prudent to cite to this case during prosecution only for the more important aspects of the invention and not for each and every instance where the examiner fails to provide a pin point citation to a particular reference.
+However, it would be prudent to cite this case during prosecution only for the more important aspects of the invention and not for each and every instance where the examiner fails to provide a pinpoint citation to a particular reference.